darinz/ML/14_rlhf/02_human_feedback_collection.md

 ---

 **Note**: This guide provides the theoretical and practical foundations for human feedback collection.
 For specific implementation details and platform integrations, refer to the implementation examples and external resources referenced in the main README.

+## From Data Collection to Reward Modeling

+We've now explored **human feedback collection** - the systematic process of gathering, structuring, and validating human preferences and judgments about model outputs.
+We've seen how different types of feedback (binary preferences, rankings, ratings, natural language explanations) capture different aspects of human judgment, how to design effective annotation guidelines and quality control measures, and how to mitigate biases and ensure diverse perspectives in the feedback collection process.

+However, while collecting high-quality human feedback is essential, **raw feedback data** is not directly usable for training language models.
+Consider having thousands of preference judgments - we need a way to convert these relative preferences into a reward function that can guide policy optimization and provide consistent feedback during training.

+This motivates our exploration of **reward modeling** - the process of learning a function that maps prompt-response pairs to scalar reward values, capturing human preferences and judgments.
+We'll see how to design neural network architectures that can learn from preference data, how to formulate training objectives that capture the relative nature of human preferences, how to validate and calibrate reward models, and how to address challenges like reward hacking and distributional shift.

+The transition from human feedback collection to reward modeling represents the bridge from raw preference data to learnable reward signals - taking our understanding of how to collect human feedback and applying it to the challenge of building reward functions that can guide effective policy optimization.

+In the next section, we'll explore reward modeling, understanding how to convert human preferences into reward functions that enable successful RLHF training.

+---

+**Previous: [Fundamentals of RL for Language Models](01_fundamentals_of_rl_for_language_models.md)** - Understand the mathematical foundations of RLHF.

+**Next: [Reward Modeling](03_reward_modeling.md)** - Learn how to convert human preferences into reward functions.